 Voila!
 Just like that, we had little faux sockets.
 We drilled a hole in the top to be able to string the rope through…

-We bought the thinnest black rope that we could find for our faux lights – our wire is a vintage-style braided wire, so we wanted to match that as closely as possible.
+We bought the thinnest black rope that we could find for our faux wire – our actual wire is a vintage-style braided wire, so we wanted to match that as closely as possible.
 This is what we ended up with:

 Again, for reference, here’s what our real wires look like: